');

 About Drexel, MO

-Drexel is a small community in Missouri with a population of 1,039 residents.
-The median household income is $51,910 per year, which is near the national average.
-The median age in Drexel is 32.6 years.
+Drexel is a small town located in Missouri with a population of 1,039 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,910 per year, which is 31% below the national median of $75,149.
+The median age of 32.6 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Drexel, MO